 ++export DKS=$HOME/Applications/DKS/exec +export LD_LIBRARY_PATH=$DKS/lib:$LD_LIBRARY_PATH + +launchctl setenv DKS $DKS +launchctl setenv LD_LIBRARY_PATH $LD_LIBRARY_PATH ++ +

-for DKS musrfit
+musrfit for DKS musrfit without GPU support.

-, then you will need to switch the working branch which is done by+$ cd $HOME/Apps/musrfit +$ git checkout dks6 ++ +
++Here only the differences are explained.
+First checkout musrfit, then you will need to switch the working branch which is done by+$ cd $HOME/Apps/musrfit +$ git checkout dks6 ++ +

-, hence if you want to have GPU support you need to enable it.
+automake musrfit has now a couple of more tags/options, which are: --enable-dks no, hence if you want to have GPU support you need to enable it.

 ++$ ./configure --enable-ASlibs --enable-BMWlibs --enable-NeXus --with-dks=$HOME/Apps/DKS/exec --enable-dks --prefix=$ROOTSYS ++whereas for macOS it would typically look like this +